What is Ordinary Income?

 Ordinary income is the income earned from the business, employment in the form of wages or salaries, rent, commissions or , short term capital gain, etc and get taxed at the normal tax rate, however, income from long term capital gains and qualified dividends are taxed at special tax rates.

-- Unqualified dividends are taxed at ordinary rates of tax, for example, dividends paid by REIT (Real Estate Investments Trust), income paid on ESO (Employee Stock options), income from money market operations.
+- Unqualified dividends are taxed at ordinary rates of tax, for example, dividends paid by REIT (Real Estate Investments Trust), income paid on ESO (Employee Stock optionsEmployee Stock OptionsEmployee stock option plan (ESOP) is an “option” granted to the company employee which carries the right, but not the obligation, to buy a promised number of shares at a pre-determined price (known as exercise price). ), income from money market operations.

 - Salaries and wages received by the individual from his employment can be considered as the best example.
-There are so many examples, it may be rent received, business and trading income, etc.
+There are many other examples like rent received, business and trading income, etc.

 Ordinary Income Examples